Fintech- What is it really?

-‘Fintech’ is a phrase you may have heard increasingly used in the media and within technology circles but despite being banded about it is a term even innovation academics, entrepreneurs and the tech savvy can’t get to grips with.
+‘Fintech’ is a phrase you may have heard used in the media and within technology circles but despite being banded about, it is a term even innovation academics, entrepreneurs and the tech savvy can’t get to grips with.

-We’ve mentioned fintech in previous posts, as an example of a digital innovation and an industry to watch over the coming years, but what exactly is it?
+We’ve all seen fintech mentioned as an example of a digital innovation and an industry to watch over the coming years, but what exactly is it?

 What is Fintech?

 The most straightforward and rigorous definition found with an online search is that ‘Fintech’ or ‘financial technology’ is a new financial industry that applies technology to improve financial activities.

 FinTech companies are businesses that use technological clout to create new and better financial services for both consumers and businesses.

 This emerging industry has been used to automate insurance, trading, banking services and risk management.
 The products and services fintech offers include many categories, such as, lending; personal finance; investment; consumer banking and funding.

 In the recent past the rise of fintech firms had been viewed as a threat to traditional financial services, like the high street bank and conventional investor.
 However, in the era of COVID – with the new challenges the pandemic has presented, the agility of Fintech company models has been advantageous.
 Being small start-ups with fewer overheads and less commitments fintech businesses can source funds and transfer money across borders quicker, easier and cheaper.
 The current perspective is that the traditional financial institutions will have to adapt to survive by embracing such technological solutions or partnering with fintech companies.

 Fintech has been a great leveller and has opened up a whole world of opportunities.
 Businesses can offer services at a fraction of the price and with the rise of smartphones, fintech satisfies an individual preference for use of online apps to manage our financial lives.